-At the end of each key stage in preparation for their progression and smooth transition we will ensure students undertake a reflective exercise to ensure they are 'ready' for their next stage of education or life: GCSE Ready, Pathway Ready and Life Ready.
+At the end of each key stage in preparation for their progression and smooth transition we will ensure students undertake a reflective exercise to ensure they are 'ready' for their next stage of education or life: Highcliffe Ready, GCSE Ready, Pathway Ready and Life Ready.

-3. Implementation: Career related learning programme
+3. Implementation: Career Education programme

-3.1 CEIAG at Highcliffe School addresses careers education as part of the PSHE programme, within a tutor time 'My aspirations' programme, subject curriculum time and in dedicated Sixth Form Enrichment lessons; students also have open access to impartial careers advice and guidance from an independent careers adviser and access to various different trips, visits and opportunities.
+3.1 CEIAG at Highcliffe School addresses careers education as part of the PSHE programme, within a tutor time Careers and Character Education programme, subject curriculum time and in dedicated Sixth Form Enrichment lessons; students also have open access to impartial careers advice and guidance from an independent careers adviser and access to various different trips, visits and opportunities.

-The School will work towards the Quality in Careers Standard to support the development of their careers programme, ensuring the programme is reviewed termly to ensure it is in line with the required standards.
+The School has achieved the Quality in Careers Standard which helps to support the development of their careers programme, ensuring the programme is reviewed termly to ensure it is in line with the required standards.

-- 3.2 It is the policy of Highcliffe School that students should have access to: - A planned programme of Careers Education (Year 7 to 13) which provides opportunities to develop and apply the knowledge, understanding and skills necessary to make realistic careers decisions.
-The programme is progressive and focuses on key end points: GCSE Ready (Ks3), Pathway Ready (KS4) Life Ready (KS5) - Individual guidance from the School's Careers adviser as well as from tutors, UCAS coordinator and teaching staff, where appropriate, including advice on best combinations of subjects for different careers - Support for the processes of job search, preparing effective CVs and job applications, developing interview skills via mock interview programme, building a portfolio of skills evidence through the Pixl edge programme, presentation and employability skills and graduating as 'GCSE Ready' when transitioning from Key Stage 3 to Key Stage 4 - Opportunities to experience the world of work through work experience - Access to careers guidance software though Unifrog which provides job ideas, university, apprenticeship and careers information.
+3.2 It is the policy of Highcliffe School that students should have access to:

+- A planned programme of Careers Education (Year 7 to 13) which provides opportunities to develop and apply the knowledge, understanding and skills necessary to make realistic careers decisions.
+The programme is progressive and focuses on key end points: Highcliffe Ready & GCSE Ready (KS2/KS3), Pathway Ready (KS4) Life Ready (KS5) - Individual guidance from the School's Careers adviser as well as from tutors, UCAS coordinator and teaching staff, where appropriate, including advice on best combinations of subjects for different careers - Support for the processes of job search, preparing effective CVs and job applications, developing interview skills via mock interview programme, building a portfolio of skills evidence through the Highcliffe Challenge, and graduating as 'GCSE Ready' when transitioning from Key Stage 3 to Key Stage 4 - Opportunities to experience the world of work through work experience in Years 10 and 12 - Access to careers guidance software though Unifrog which provides job ideas, university, apprenticeship and careers information.
 Students can also access careers information via the National Careers Service website, and other sites which are signposted for students - Opportunities to engage with further and higher education providers.
 A Provide Access Policy is available on the School's website